List of South African provinces by population density

 Since the election of 27 April 1994, South Africa has been divided into nine provinces.
 They vary widely in population density, from the highly urbanized Gauteng with nearly 700 people per square kilometre, to the mostly-desert Northern Cape with less than four people per square kilometre.
 The following table shows the provincial population density according to the Statistics South Africa Census.

 Historical data

-Since the creation of the current provinces in 1994 there have been three censuses, in 1996, 2001 and 2011.
+Since the creation of the current provinces in 1994 there have been four censuses, in 1996, 2001, 2011, and 2022.
+The results from the 2022 Census are due to be released on 10 October 2023.